rbarcode/w3-mr-robogers-neighborhood/README.md

 This index includes a three!
 ```

-Test: "It should replace the numeral that has at least one digit that is a 3 with the phrase 'Won't you be my neighbor?'"
+Test: "It should replace the numeral that has at least one digit that is a 3 with the phrase 'Won't you be my neighbor?'."
-Code: robotTranslator(3);
+Code: robotTranslator("3");
 Expected Outcome: [0,1,2,"Won't you be my neighbor?"]

+Test: "It should replace any numerals that have at least one digit that is a 2 with the phrase 'Boop!'."
+Code: robotTranslator("3");
+Expected Outcome: [0,1,"Boop!","Won't you be my neighbor?"]

 ## Known Bugs